Blueberries for Sal is a classic children’s book. It’s one of our favorite books for preschoolers and my daughter wants to read it every night.

 Then we used our watercolor paint to fill in the blueberries.
 She added blue and some dark red.

-Of course my son, 23 months, wanted in on the action.
+Of course our son, wanted in on the action.

 We helped him draw blueberries and he used blue watercolor paint to color the whole paper.
 I helped him cut blueberries out of the paper he painted.